-If your child has trouble sitting still and paying attention in school, is constantly losing things, interrupting, and talking in an “outside voice,” don’t just assume that he has attention-deficit/hyperactive disorder, or ADHD.
+If your child has trouble sitting still and paying attention in school, is constantly losing things, interrupting, and talking in an “outside voice,” don’t just assume that they have attention-deficit/hyperactive disorder, or ADHD.

 It might seem like an obvious diagnosis, but before you start forming opinions, you should know that it’s not that simple.
 A doctor has to identify ADHD through observing your child’s behavior.
 There are no blood tests or brain scans to give a definite diagnosis.

 And many other disorders have the same, or similar, symptoms as ADHD, so it’s important for your doctor to look for all possibilities before coming to a conclusion.

 Conditions Similar to ADHD

 Your child’s behavioral issues could be due to any number of biological, physiological, and emotional disorders that appear like ADHD.
 These are some of the most common.

 Anxiety disorders.
 About one-fifth of kids with ADHD also have some type of anxiety disorder, including separation anxiety, social anxiety, or general anxiety.
 And children with ADHD are more likely than others to get anxiety.
 The type of medication they take for ADHD makes a big difference if they also have anxiety.
 Stimulants can make anxiety worse, but antidepressants can help it.

 Depression.
 About 1 in 7 children with ADHD are also diagnosed with depression.
 Experts think it could be made worse by the stress from having ADHD.
 To complicate things even more, certain ADHD medications have side effects that can look like symptoms of depression, including changes in eating and sleeping habits.